Alexander Gelfond: Biography

 Alexander Gelfond was born in Saint Petersburg, Russian Empire, the son of a professional physician and amateur philosopher Osip Gelfond.
-He entered the Moscow State University in 1924, started his postgraduate studies there in 1927 and obtained his PhD in 1930.
-His advisors were Aleksandr Khinchin and Vyacheslav Stepanov.
+He entered Moscow State University in 1924, started his postgraduate studies there in 1927, and obtained his Ph.D. in 1930.
+His advisors were Aleksandr Khinchin (1894-1959) and Vyacheslav Stepanov (1889-1950).

-In 1930 he stayed for five months in Germany (in Berlin and Göttingen) where he worked with Edmund Landau, Carl Ludwig Siegel and David Hilbert.
+In 1930, he stayed for five months in Germany (in Berlin and Göttingen) where he worked with Edmund Landau, Carl Ludwig Siegel, and David Hilbert.
 In 1931 he started teaching as a Professor at the Moscow State University and worked there until the last day of his life.
 Since 1933 he also worked at the Steklov Institute of Mathematics.

-In 1939 he was elected a Corresponding member of the Academy of Sciences of the Soviet Union for his works in the field of Cryptography.
+In 1939, he was elected a Corresponding member of the Academy of Sciences of the Soviet Union for his works in the field of Cryptography.
 According to Vladimir Arnold, during World War II Gelfond was the Chief Cryptographer of the Soviet Navy.

 Results

-Gelfond obtained important results in several mathematical domains including number theory, analytic functions, integral equations and the history of mathematics, but his most famous result is his eponymous theorem:
+Gelfond obtained important results in several mathematical domains including number theory, analytic functions, integral equations, and the history of mathematics, but his most famous result is his eponymous theorem: